 Free Cash Flow: A Powerful Decision-Making Metric compares the free cash flow metric with other common investment strategies and demonstrates its superiority for measuring shareholder value creation.
-Learn how to use free cash flow effectively and maximize shareholder value by evaluating both capital budgeting and acquisition opportunities.
-Additional topics include financial drivers - or component building blocks - of free cash flow, frameworks for designing an incentive compensation program linked to free cash flow, and the interrelationship between cost of capital and return on investment.
+Learn how to use free cash flow to maximize shareholder value by evaluating both capital budgeting and acquisition opportunities.
+Additional topics include financial drivers (or component building blocks) of free cash flow, frameworks for designing an incentive compensation program linked to free cash flow, and the interrelationship between cost of capital and return on investment.

 Upon successful completion of this course, participants will be able to:

 - Define free cash flow and terminology associated with the performance metric